 - When you are doing an investigation that might involve legal action and need to follow up with individuals.

 If following up with specific participants regarding their feedback is essential to your research, consider designating one party to keep respondents’ identities confidential and unknown to all others involved in conducting the survey.
 An HR lead or an outside firm could be the right choice for this role.
-Most likely, an anonymous survey is the best option for your situation.
-The next section covers a few anonymous survey examples to help you build your plan.
+Most likely, an anonymous questionnaire is the best option for your situation.
+The next section covers a few survey anonymous examples to help you build your plan.

 Anonymous survey examples

 We describe three examples below to show you how universally beneficial conducting anonymous survey responses is.
 You can apply many of the same principles to your strategy, regardless of industry or research discipline.

 In this one, an independent drugstore wants to serve its community better.
 They decide a survey would help them accomplish three things:

 - and Consider the inventory items a store like this might carry.

 These include highly personal details, such as medications, period products, and household cleaners.
 Local shoppers are thrilled to participate and help the shopkeepers optimize their stores, but they are understandably concerned about confidentiality.

 The store creates an anonymous online survey that they share via their newsletter to keep the results anonymous while making it possible to follow up with locals.
 They turn off all conversion trackers that would indicate which newsletter subscribers opened or completed the questionnaire.